Troy (film): Plot

-Despite Hector's objections, Priam orders him to attack the Greeks.
-In battle, Hector duels a warrior he believes to be Achilles and cuts his throat, but then takes his helmet off and sees it is Patroclus.
-Distraught, Hector finishes off Patroclus in a coup de grâce, and both armies agree to stop fighting for the day.
+Despite Hector's objections, Priam orders a counterattack.
+In battle, Hector duels a warrior he believes to be Achilles and cuts his throat, but then sees it is Patroclus.
+Distraught, Hector finishes him off in a coup de grâce, and both armies agree to stop fighting for the day.
 Achilles is informed of his cousin's death and vows revenge.
-Wary of Achilles, Hector shows his wife Andromache a secret tunnel beneath Troy.
-Should he die and the city fall, he instructs her to take their child and any survivors out of the city to Mount Ida.
+Wary of Achilles, Hector shows his wife Andromache a secret tunnel.
+Should he die and Troy fall, he instructs her to take their child and any survivors out of the city to Mount Ida.

 The next day, Achilles arrives outside Troy and challenges Hector.
-The two duel until Hector is killed, and Achilles drags his corpse back to the Trojan beach.
+The two duel until Hector is killed, and Achilles drags his corpse back to the beach.
 Priam sneaks into the camp and implores Achilles to return Hector's body for a proper funeral.
 Ashamed of his actions, Achilles agrees and allows Briseis to return to Troy with Priam, promising a twelve-day truce so that Hector's funeral rites may be held in peace.
-He also orders his men to return home without him.
+He also orders Eudorus and the surviving Myrmidons to return home without him.

 Agamemnon declares that he will take Troy regardless of the cost.
-Concerned, Odysseus concocts a plan to infiltrate the city: he has the Greeks build a Trojan Horse as a peace offering and abandon the Trojan beach, hiding their ships in a nearby cove.
+Concerned, Odysseus concocts a plan to infiltrate the city: he has the Greeks build a gigantic wooden horse as a peace offering and abandon the beach, hiding their ships in a nearby cove.
 Priam orders the horse be brought into the city.
-That night, Greeks hiding inside the horse emerge and open the city gates for the Greek army, commencing the Sack of Troy.
+That night, Greeks hiding inside the horse emerge and open the city gates for the Greek army, commencing the sack of Troy.

 The soldiers of Troy attempt to defend the city but they are overwhelmed and massacred while most of the population is killed or taken as slaves.
 As the lower city is being sacked, Andromache and Helen guide the Trojans to safety through the tunnel.
-Paris gives the Sword of Troy to Aeneas, instructing him to protect the Trojans and find them a new home.
+Paris gives the Sword of Troy to Aeneas, instructing him to protect the survivors and find them a new home.
 As the Greek army penetrates the palace walls, Glaucus leads the remaining Trojan soldiers in a valiant defense of the palace.
 Trojans kill many Greeks, but are ultimately overwhelmed and killed.
-Agamemnon enters Troy's throne room, kills Priam and captures Briseis, who then kills Agamemnon.
-Achilles fights his way through the city and reunites with Briseis.
-Paris, seeking to avenge his brother, shoots an arrow through Achilles' heel and then several into his body.
+Agamemnon enters the throne room, kills Priam and captures Briseis.
+She kills Agamemnon with a concealed knife, then Achilles fights his way through the city and reunites with Briseis.
+Paris, seeking to avenge his brother, shoots an arrow through Achilles' heel and then several more into his body.
 Achilles bids farewell to Briseis, and watches her flee with Paris before dying.